fusaty/freax/Documentation/admin-guide/kdump/kdump.rst

 Before analyzing the dump image, you should reboot into a stable kernel.

 You can do limited analysis using GDB on the dump file copied out of /proc/vmcore.
-Use the debug vmlinux built with -g and run the following command::
+Use the debug vmfreax built with -g and run the following command::

-   gdb vmlinux <dump-file>
+   gdb vmfreax <dump-file>

 Stack trace for the task on processor 0, register display, and memory display work fine.